RauliL/plorth/docs/api.md

   <dd>quote</dd>
 </dl>

-Constructs curried quote where given value will be pushed into the stack before calling the original quote.
+Constructs a curried quote where given value will be pushed onto the stack before calling the original quote.

 ---